 Jean Phillips joined the law school in 1996 as a supervising attorney in the Paul E. Wilson Project for Innocence and Post-Conviction Remedies, and became director in 1999.
-She served as director of clinical programs from 2003-2005.
+She is currently serving as director of clinical programs, a role she also filled from 2003-2005.
 She received the Frederick J. Moreau award in 2003.
 The award is given annually to a faculty member who, in the eyes of law students, has been particularly helpful in advising and counseling students.
 Prior to joining the faculty, she clerked for the Hon.
 Robert J. Lewis of the Kansas Court of Appeals.
 Phillips then joined the Appellate Defender Office.
 During her four years as an assistant appellate defender, she spent two years working at the Defender Project assisting students in the preparation of appellate briefs.
 She is a 1990 graduate of the law school.

 - Criminal Practice in Kansas

 Criminal Practice in Kansas, Criminal Procedure, Project for Innocence & Post-Conviction Remedies